ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ----

-The repository with the metadata located on some spark friendly storage accessed by the organization
+The repository with the metadata located on some spark friendly storage accessed by the organization (hot metadata storage):
 - ftp:/
 - s3a://
 - hdfs://